root-project/root/README/ReleaseNotes/v612/index.md

     bottom and vice versa.
 This was [suggested by Karl Smith](https://root-forum.cern.ch/t/inverted-color-palettes/24826/2).
   - New method `TColor::SetColorThreshold(Float_t t)` to specify the color threshold used by GetColor to retrieve a color.
+  - Improvements in candle plots:
+    -  LogZ for violins
+    -  scaling of candles and violins with respect to each other
+    -  static functions for WhiskerRange and BoxRange

 ## 3D Graphics Libraries